WebAssembly/interface-types/proposals/webidl-bindings/Explainer.md

 constructing and destructuring values.
 New compound types can be added in the future in conjunction with new operators.
-Until then, types not listed above can be passed using either the Web IDL [`any`] type, which implies a runtime type check, or, in the future, with a [Type Import] that is checked for signature-compatibility at instantiation-time, eliminating any runtime checks.
+Until then, types not listed above can be passed using either the Web IDL [`any`] type, which implies a runtime type check, or, in the future, with a [Type Import][Type Imports] that is checked for signature-compatibility at instantiation-time, eliminating any runtime checks.
 (It is an [open question](#open-questions) whether this proposal should depend on Type Imports and remove the implicit `any` downcast; the rest of the